The average salary for a Gym Manager is $35,235.

 Gym managers ensure gyms and fitness clubs run smoothly.
 Some common duties include preparing financial projections for owners, analyzing foot traffic and overall gym popularity, managing inventory, and ordering supplies and equipment.
 They also recruit, hire, and manage trainers and other workers, as well as arrange for cleaning and repairs, design ads, and ensure gym members receive excellent customer service.
 Gym managers are hired by many employers, including universities, sports teams, heal…Read more

 Gym Manager Tasks

-Set short and long term goals, plan future improvements and expansion.
+- Set short and long term goals, plan future improvements and expansion.

-Maintain a positive relationship between customers and the fitness club through effective communication and outreach.
+- Maintain a positive relationship between customers and the fitness club through effective communication and outreach.

 Popular Employer Salaries for Gym Manager

 Explore the most common career paths for Gym Manager.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 What Are Popular Skills for Gym Managers?